RestAuth/server/doc/install/with-pip.rst

 Installation with pip
 =====================

-RestAuth is `also included <http://pypi.python.org/pypi/RestAuth/>`_ in PyPI_.
-That makes it very easy to install this library using :command:`pip` and
+RestAuth is also :pypi:`also included in PyPI <RestAuth>`.
+That makes it very easy to install this library using :command:`pip` and virtualenv:
-virtualenv:

 .. code-block:: bash